CoreUnit-NET/docs/general.md

 ### 2. Discord server
 Join the [cunet discord server](https://discord.com/invite/GJSbyJ5Jpe) and create a support ticket there.
 **Please** mention in the ticket that you would like to apply and that you have filled in the form.
-On the discord server you can also find some more infos about cunet.

 Because we only communicate via discord this is to get you on the server and notice your application.